teward/znc_monitor/README.md

 # ZNC Monitor / Launching Script

-This script, released under the GNU AFFERO GENERAL PUBLIC LICENSE v3, is a Python 2.7 script designed to be used with Cron to monitor if ZNC is running, and if it is not, run it.
+This script is a Python 2.7 script designed to be used with Cron to monitor if ZNC is running, and if it is not, run it.

 To use it: